Camp Ruston: POW camp

 The first 300 POWs, from Field Marshal Erwin Rommel's elite Afrika Korps, arrived at Camp Ruston in August 1943.
-By October 1943 the camp reached a peak population of 4,315 prisoners, including 181 officers.
-After the three original compounds filled, a fourth for officers only was built.
-The prisoners were perhaps the most ethnically diverse ever seen in Louisiana; besides Germans, captured soldiers of French, Austrian, Italian, Czech, Polish, Yugoslav, Romanian nationalities, and over 100 Russian prisoners were also housed in the camp.
+By October 1943, the camp reached a peak population of 4,315 prisoners, including 181 officers.
+After the three original compounds were filled, a fourth for officers only was built.
+The prisoners were perhaps the most ethnically diverse ever seen in Louisiana; besides Germans, captured soldiers of French, Austrian, Italian, Czech, Polish, Yugoslav, and Romanian nationalities, and over 100 Russian prisoners were also housed in the camp.
 One report describes several German soldiers with "Mongol features" and that they required special diets in keeping with their Islamic faith.
 It was later learned that these "Muhammadans" were from Chechnya.

-Declassified memos from the Russian POWs to the camp commander indicated that while the Russians were prisoners they volunteered to fight against the Japanese for the Americans.
-Their request was denied by the Americans and the fate of these Russian POW's became one of the most unusual stories of Camp Ruston.
+Declassified memos from the Russian POWs to the camp commander indicated that while the Russians were prisoners, they volunteered to fight against the Japanese for the Americans.
+Their request was denied by the Americans, and the fate of these Russian POWs became one of the most unusual stories of Camp Ruston.
 During the meeting at Yalta, Stalin specifically mentioned these Russian POWs held at Camp Ruston and requested their return to Russia.
-The US agreed to send these POWs back to Russia and eventually transferred them from Camp Ruston to Camp Dix in NJ for their trip home.
+The US agreed to send these POWs back to Russia and eventually transferred them from Camp Ruston to Camp Dix in New Jersey for their trip home.
 The Russian POWs, who fought against Russia as German soldiers, knew their fate if they were to return.
 Records and news accounts indicate that the Russians rioted and started fires in their barracks at Camp Dix to protest.
 Two Russian POWs hanged themselves from the barrack rafters rather than face their inevitable fate.
-After leaving Camp Dix, the trail and story of the remaining Russian POWs from Camp Ruston mysteriously ends.
+After leaving Camp Dix, the trail and story of the remaining Russian POWs from Camp Ruston mysteriously end.

 One group of prisoners was treated differently, with not even International Red Cross inspectors allowed to see them.
-In late July 1944, the captured surviving 56 officers and crew of were sent to the camp and kept in isolation in a restricted area in the NE corner of the camp in order to prevent them from communicating to the enemy that secret German naval codes had fallen into Allied hands.
+In late July 1944, the captured surviving 56 officers and crew of were sent to the camp and kept in isolation in a restricted area in the NE corner of the camp to prevent them from communicating to the enemy that secret German naval codes had fallen into Allied hands.
 Numerous declassified secret National Archive documents regarding these U-boat POWs are housed in the archives.
 A copy of Captain Harold Lange's log of the U-505s voyage can be found in the archives at Louisiana Tech University.
-The last entry in the log suggests that Lange actually pre-wrote the evenings' entry earlier and before the capture, as his entry stated that on the evening of the 4th everything was calm.
+The last entry in the log suggests that Lange actually pre-wrote the evening's entry earlier and before the capture, as his entry stated that on the evening of the 4th, everything was calm.
 The U-505 had been captured earlier in the day of June 4.